Body-Pain-Perception-Lab/Pain-Thermal-Learning/README.md

 ```
 Thermal Pain Learning/
-├── README.md             # overview of the project.
+├── README.md             # Overview of the project.
 │
 ├── Figures/              # Figures generated from code to the from the final manuscript.
 │   └── ...